U.S. warns Russia against interfering with Western politics

 "We will counter attempts to undermine our collective security.
 And we will not ignore attempts to interfere with our democratic processes."

-Managing the relationship with Russia diplomatically is also critical as U.S. Secretary of State John Kerry tries to work with Moscow to put an end to the Syrian civil war.
+U.S. Republican presidential nominee, Donald Trump, has praised Russian President Vladimir Putin and has called on Moscow to dig up tens of thousands of "missing" emails from Clinton's time as head of the U.S. State Department.
+He later said his comments were meant to be sarcastic.

+Relations between Russia and United States hit a post-Cold War low in 2014 over the Ukraine crisis, and Washington and Moscow have since clashed over diverging policies in Syria.

-Carter sounded a pessimistic tone on diplomatic efforts between the two to try to agree a ceasefire and nudge the Syrian government toward a political transition to end the conflict.
+Carter sounded a pessimistic tone on diplomatic efforts between the two to try to agree a ceasefire and nudge the Syrian government towards a political transition to end the conflict.

 "Today's news out of Syria is not encouraging.
 The choice is Russia's to make ... and the consequences will be its responsibility," he said.